vstinner/cpython_core_tutorial/core_developer.rst

   consider that a contributor is ready to be promoted, a core dev opens a vote on python-committers

-New powers but also new responsabilities
+New powers but also new responsibilities
 ========================================

 The main power of a core developer is to be allowed to merge a pull request.

-New powers comes with new responsabilities.
+New powers comes with new responsibilities.
 Merging a pull request indirectly means becoming responsible of the added and modified code.

 .. _triage: